logicai-io/recsys2019/README.md

 # recsys2019

 This is the code for the 1st place ACM Recsys competition.
+Paper is uploaded to the repository (https://github.com/logicai-io/recsys2019/blob/master/Boosting%20algorithms%20for%20session-based%2C%20context-aware%20recommender%20system%20in%20online%20travel%20domain.pdf).

 Team members
 =================